 If you miss a question, no matter how small your mistake, always rework the problem.
 Furthermore, verbalize (out loud) the math rules you are learning and force yourself to come up with an explanation for why it works and the different ways it can be implemented–as if you were teaching the rule to a class.
 For example, what are all the different types of problems where Pythagorean Theorem could be needed?

 If you know you really need help with algebra and geometry fundamentals, I would not rely on GRE Quantitative Reasoning prep books to provide this.
 The books are likely to focus on helping you conquer the strategies.
 Therefore, I recommend simply looking on Amazon or going to Barnes & Noble to pick out a Geometry and Algebra book you like.
+You can also reference our list of the best GRE prep books.

 Now, when it comes to GRE Math prep books some will focus a little bit more on teaching you the math behind the problem (such as Kaplan’s GRE Math book).
 If you feel your math fundamentals are strong, I would go straight to working through the Manhattan Prep’s 5 lb Book of GRE Practice Problems and the ETS Official Guide to Quantitative Reasoning.